Skip to content

 Career overview

-Iain currently works part-time, and his working days are Monday to Thursday.
+Iain currently works part-time, working 4 days across all five working days.
 Prior to joining Nottingham Trent University in 2016, Iain worked as a Teaching Fellow in Psychology at Loughborough University, where he also completed his PhD thesis.

 Research areas